arnoldwolfe/workshops/containers/step05.md

 Refresh the page and the number should increment.

+List images with `docker images`, and then running containers with `docker ps` to see the images and containers that resulted from `docker-compose up`

-Typing control-c will shutdown the containers.
+Typing control-c will shut down the containers.
 If you started Compose with docker-compose up -d, you’ll probably want to stop your services once you’ve finished with them:
 ```
 docker-compose stop
 ```